 When negligent maintenance, lack of safety precautions, or inadequate security or supervision results in an injury accident, property owners can and should be held liable for the damages caused by their carelessness.

-If you are hurt on someone else’s residential or business property, get prompt medical attention and document as many details of the accident as possible.
-Then contact a premises liability lawyer with Law Firm of Oklahoma for a free evaluation of your claim.
-If your attorney establishes the connection between your injury and the property owner’s negligence, he or she can provide the legal representation you need to get compensation for your injuries from all liable parties.
+If you are hurt on someone else's residential or business property, get prompt medical attention and document as many details of the accident as possible.
+Then contact a premises liability lawyer with the Law Firm of Oklahoma for a free evaluation of your claim.
+If your attorney establishes the connection between your injury and the property owner's negligence, he or she can provide the legal representation you need to get compensation for your injuries from all liable parties.

 When thinking of premises liability accidents, one of the first things that comes to mind is a slip and fall accident.
 While some fall accidents are relatively minor, a serious fall from a significant height can be fatal.